 If you’re already following a healthy and nutritious diet plan, congratulations!
 You’re on your way to leading a fitter and longer life.
-But if you have any health problems, such as diabetes, and you’ve tried all possible medication but to no avail, walk into any of Health Total centres.
-We offer a scientific food plan which is doable and will help bring down your blood sugar.
+But if you have any health problems, such as diabetes, check out this diabetic food list!

 Diabetes is an acute metabolic disorder wherein the body is unable to convert sugars, starches and other foods into usable energy.
 Most of the foods you eat are normally converted into a kind of sugar called glucose during the process of digestion.
 The bloodstream then transports this glucose throughout the body.
 The hormone, insulin, then converts glucose into active energy or is stored for future use.
-The most common types of diabetes are type 2 diabetes, type 2 diabetes, prediabetes and gestational diabetes.
+The most common types of diabetes are type 2, prediabetes and gestational.
 In short, diabetes and sugar go hand-in-hand.

 Indian Gooseberry (Amla)

-This all-rounder berry has infinite benefits.
-One of the richest sources of Vitamin C, the Indian Gooseberry boosts immunity when taken in high doses (three to four berries).
-It helps improve digestion, is a potent liver cleanser, works as a laxative, brings a glow to the skin and is also beneficial in erasing age spots (brown spots on the skin).
-When it comes to type II Diabetes, it helps bring down the blood sugar levels.
+One of the richest sources of Vitamin C, the Indian Gooseberry boosts immunity, improves digestion, is a potent liver cleanser, works as a laxative, brings a glow to the skin and prevents aging.
+This superfood must be part of your diabetic food list, as it helps bring down the blood sugar levels.
 Mix a tablespoon of amla juice with half a cup of bitter gourd juice and take it on an empty stomach in the morning.
 It is especially beneficial for young children suffering from frequent colds and throat infections.
-You can easily manage type II diabetes by following these steps.

 Dark purple in disposition, the Jambool is an age-old remedy for a number of conditions.
-In the Ayurveda, the seeds, as well as the fruit, are used in the treatment of type II Diabetes.
-The dried powder of the Jambool seed is given to diabetic patients in a dosage of two gm thrice a day.
+In the Ayurveda, the seeds, as well as the fruit, are used in the treatment of type 2.
+The dried powder of the Jambool seed is given in a dosage of 2 gm thrice a day.
 Eating the fresh Jambool fruit has a beneficiary effect on the liver and pancreas too.
 It helps remove toxins from the liver and prevents fatty liver infiltration.

 Fenugreek seeds (Methi)

-Fenugreek seeds are known to be highly effective in treating type II Diabetes.
-Two tablespoons of powdered methi seeds should be taken in the mornings on an empty stomach to bring down blood sugar levels effectively.
+They are highly effective in treating type 2 diabetes and hence are a must in your diabetic food list.
+Two tablespoons of powdered methi seeds should be taken in the morning on an empty stomach to bring down blood sugar levels.
 In addition, this will also help bring down triglycerides and serum cholesterol levels.
 Methi leaves are also useful in combating anemia.
-However, most of these benefits will be seen only when the treatment is coupled with diet and lifestyle changes.

 Bitter gourd (Karela)